AntonMu/TrainYourOwnYOLO/CONTRIBUTING.md

     * Rebase off the upstream/master branch to avoid merge conflicts.

-    * Test your feature on all three major operating systems (Windows, Linux and macOS) with and without using a GPU.
-Thus, you need to run tests in at least 6 different environments.
+    * Test your feature on as many different system configurations as possible.
+The three major operating systems are Windows, Linux and macOS.
+For each, try to test the feature with and without using a GPU.

  1. Create a pull request to the upstream/master branch.
 The pull request must include: